Nebraska City High School: History

 1880 saw the first graduating class of NCHS, with the first graduate being Cornelia Kimmel.

 The current building was not the first high school in Nebraska City.
 Its predecessor was the first in Nebraska.
 Partially for this and other reasons, such as being the home of Arbor Day and being the oldest town in the state, the athletic team's name (then the "Golden Avalanches" or, unofficially, the "Purples") was changed to the "Pioneers" in December 1938.
-The school's newspaper has, since the early 1900s, been referred to as the Otoean, deriving its name from its home - Otoe County.
+The school's newspaper has, since the early 1900s, been referred to as the Otoean, deriving its name from its home – Otoe County.
 Many changes were made to the school in the 1930s and 1940s, including the first dances, first library, first mirrors and first yearbooks.
 During this time, Nebraska City regularly competed in the International Soap Box Derbies, including a World Championship at the fourth annual.
-In 1921, the NCSH Golden Avalanches won the State Basketball Championship.
+In 1921, the NCHS Golden Avalanches won the State Basketball Championship.